eyenx/gursht/README.md

 # gursht - a simple URL shortener written in GO

+**Still a WIP**

-I always wanted to write something in Golang, and this is my first real mini project trying this it out.
+I always wanted to write something in Golang, and this is my first real mini project trying it out.

-# Still a WIP
+My main motivation behind this was getting a url shortener for my mutt configuration. [z3bra](http://z3bra.org) uses a url shortener too, and I wanted to implement this too.
+The main idea behind it, is getting rid of mutt's `+` line wraps when a link gets too long for the term.

+Find a demo of the app running on https://s.uff.li.
+Feel free to use it.

-## getting started
+## Getting started

 ### build & run it manually

 ```
+git clone https://github.com/eyenx/gursht && cd gursht
 go build
-./gursth
+./gursth # you need to have a redis running on localhost
 ```

 ### Docker